Unbel/unique-goose/about.md

   image:
     optimized: images/nan_talk.webp
     fallback: images/nan_talk.jpg
-- title: We think plants are the future
+- title: еще булетпойнтсWe think plants are the future
   description: Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_
     old.
 That’s why we help beginners get started with web development through free content and tools, like this theme.
 We also believe [the JAMstack](https://jamstack.org/)